Woman and man viciously attacked by two dogs in two separate incidents minutes apart

 Jennifer Greco had just arrived back home after grocery shopping when she heard cries for help.
 The screams seemed to be coming from Hopedale Park, which was nearby.

-As soon as they saw Greco running, the dogs were startled and took off.
+As soon as they saw Greco come running, the dogs were startled and took off.

 Halton Regional Police Service (HRPS) and paramedics were soon called and they arrived on scene to tend to the woman; she sustained minor injuries to her foot.